tmerr/trevornet/README.md

 #TrevorNet

 A neural net using backpropagation including three example tasks: optical character recognition, sin function approximation, and xor approximation.
 If you're looking for a library that's good and fast, you've come to the wrong place!
-But aside from idx.py I tried to keep the code simple and readable, so maybe it will be of use to someone.
+All that matters here is that it's readable.
 There aren't any dependencies other than Python3 yet.

 ###Optical character recognition: